Preparing for Camp

 Meals and Cabins

-Campers eat three meals each day with a specific meal planned for each We are able to accommodate most special dietary needs as long as there is notification prior to camper’s arrival.
+Campers eat three meals each day with a specific meal planned for each.
+We are able to accommodate most special dietary needs as long as there is notification prior to camper’s arrival.
 All meals are served family-style in our spacious dining hall.
-Learn more about our accommodations and facilities.